devops1987/docker-images/prometheus/prometheus-operator/contrib/kube-prometheus/README.md

 This script runs the jsonnet code, then reads each key of the generated json and uses that as the file name, and writes the value of that key to that file, and converts each json manifest to yaml.

+### Apply the kube-prometheus stack
+The previous steps (compilation) has created a bunch of manifest files in the manifest/ folder.
+Now simply use kubectl to install Prometheus and Grafana as per your configuration:

+`kubectl apply -f manifests/`

+Check the monitoring namespace (or the namespace you have specific in `namespace: `) and make sure the pods are running.
+Prometheus and Grafana should be up and running soon.

 ### Containerized Installing and Compiling

 If you don't care to have `jb` nor `jsonnet` nor `gojsontoyaml` installed, then build the `po-jsonnet` Docker image (this is something you'll need a copy of this repository for).
 Do the following from this `kube-prometheus` directory: